vprusso/toqito/docs/contributing.rst

 - Added lines should show up as covered in the :code:`pytest` code coverage report.
 See `Testing`_.
 - Code and tests for the new feature should follow the style guidelines as discussed in `Code Style`_.
-- When Sphinx is run locally, :code:`autodocsummary` will create a page for the new feature.
-This should be included in your PR.
-- Finally, the new feature has to be listed in one of the :code:`.rst` files in :code:`docs`.
-This depends on why the new feature is being added.
-For example, if you are adding a function for a certain matrix, this has to be listed in :code:`Matrices` section of :code:`matrices.rst`.
+- Finally, if the new feature is a new module, it has to be listed alphabetically as :code:`autoapi/new_module/index` in :code:`autoapi_members.rst` available in the :code:`docs` folder.
+When Sphinx is run locally, the new module should then appear to be listed in the :code:`API Reference` page.

 ---------------------